wp-plugins/pagerestrict/readme.txt

 1. Enjoy.

 == Changelog ==

+= 2.07 =
+* Added div around output with CSS class (page-restrict-output) for more styling flexibility.

 = 2.05 (2011-12-17) =
 * Quick update to remove some outdated functions and global vars (clean up).